 Note 🙂 Research by Morgan et al conclude that chemotherapy in soft tissue sarcoma gives a zero percent five year survival benefit.

 The above therapies all come with risks and side effects which should be discussed in detail by your treating physician.
-For a complete comprehensive overview of conventional treatments used for sarcoma cancer with up to date information on % effectiveness of each treatment on mortality and morbidity, please follow this link to The Ralph Moss Reports.
+For a complete comprehensive overview of conventional treatments used for testicular cancer and extra gonadal germ cell tumours (EGGCT) with up to date information on % effectiveness of each treatment on mortality and morbidity, please follow this link to The Ralph Moss Reports.

 High-dose chemotherapy and stem cell transplant for testicular cancer